aaron-grau/curic/react/projects/todos/README.md

   + `RECEIVE_TODO` should cause that item to be included in future versions of `state.todos`
 + Create a new component (`components/todo_list/todo_form.jsx`) that dispatches your new action types
   + This component will use controlled inputs to keep track of its form data; thus it will have a local state
-    + If you don't remember how to set up controlled inputs in a React component, look at [this reading][controlled_input_reading]
+    + If you don't remember how to set up controlled inputs in a React component, look at this reading about [props and state][props_and_state_reading]
   + Render this component in your `TodoList` component
 + Update your `TodoListContainer` to pass in the props that your `TodoForm` will need
   + Add `createTodo` to the container's `MapDispatchToProps` function and pass this as a prop to `TodoForm`